gustavos86/gustavos86.github.io/_posts/2023-09-16-Creating-a-Domain-in-Route-53.md

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/17-Route-53-github-checking-domain.png)

-The result should look similar to the following screenshot.
+The result should look like the following screenshot.
 Make sure you check the **Enforce HTTPS** checkbox as well.

 ![]({{ site.baseurl }}/images/2023/09-16-Creating-a-Domain-in-Route-53/18-Route-53-github-custom-domain-ok.png)